The Recovery Connection

 These drugs are more potent than hydrocodone-combination products such as Vicodin.
 They are also less damaging to the liver when taken in high amounts, something creators of the drug see as a positive thing.
 However, some abusers of the drug may have the dangerous perception that this means the drugs are safe, even in high amounts.

-One addict said this: “The only thing that was standing in the way of more pills was the fear I was gonna mess up my liver.”
+One person who struggled with addiction said: “The only thing that was standing in the way of more pills was the fear I was gonna mess up my liver.”

 The facts are hard to ignore.
-An estimated 2.1 million people in the United States suffer from substance use disorders related to prescription opioid pain relievers.
-Nearly 17,000 Americans die every year because of opioid overdoses.
+An estimated 2.5 million people in the United States suffer from substance use disorders related to prescription opioid pain relievers, and opioid-involved overdose deaths rose to 81,806 in 2022.

 Zohydro, Hysingla and hydrocodone-products are regulated by the government.
 Hydrocodone-combination products were recently changed to Schedule II drugs, meaning there are tighter restrictions in terms of access.
 No hydrocodone products can be automatically refilled without revisiting a doctor, for example.